realifetech/ios-playbook/interview/task/README.md

 - A readme
 - A compiling project
 - A scalable implementation of Pagination
-- An implementation of Persistent Storage
+- An implementation of offline usage
 - Good project organisation
 - Good choice of architectural pattern (we don't mind which but think about how the test could be extended in the future)